 As the Nineties progressed, it became increasingly evident that Bill and Hillary Clinton embraced virtually all of the values and agendas that George Soros was funding through his Open Society Foundations.
 “I do now have great access in [the Clinton] administration,” said Soros in 1995.
 “There is no question about this.
 We actually work together as a team.”159

 Soros and Mrs. Clinton in particular held one another in the highest esteem.
-In November 1997, when Hillary was in Central Asia for a ribbon-cutting ceremony at the newly built American University of Kyrgyzstan, she delivered a speech in which she lavished praise on Soros's Open Society Foundations, which had financed the school's construction.160 One source close to Mrs. Clinton's inner circle, Center for American Democracy director Rachel Ehrenfeld, reports that Soros visited Hillary at the White House during the Bill Clinton impeachment proceedings of 1998-99, when the First Lady was receiving only her most trusted confidantes.161 A few years later, at a June 2004 “Take Back America” conference in Washington, Mrs. Clinton introduced Soros as a courageous man who loved his country deeply. “[W]e need people like George Soros,” she said, “who is fearless, and willing to step up when it counts.”
+In November 1997, when Hillary was in Central Asia for a ribbon-cutting ceremony at the newly built American University of Kyrgyzstan, she delivered a speech in which she lavished praise on Soros's Open Society Foundations, which had financed the school's construction.160 According to Center for American Democracy director Rachel Ehrenfeld, one source close to Mrs. Clinton's inner circle reports that Soros visited Hillary at the White House during the Bill Clinton impeachment proceedings of 1998-99, when the First Lady was receiving only her most trusted confidantes.161 A few years later, at a June 2004 “Take Back America” conference in Washington, Mrs. Clinton introduced Soros as a courageous man who loved his country deeply. “[W]e need people like George Soros,” she said, “who is fearless, and willing to step up when it counts.”
 Soros, in turn, indicated that he was “very, very proud to be introduced” by someone for whom he had such “great, great admiration.”
 He described Hillary as someone who had been “more effective than most of our statesmen in propagating democracy, freedom, and open society.”162

 9/11, AND SOROS'S DEEPER IMMERSION INTO AMERICAN POLITICS